Second Factor Management⚓︎

 }

-On iOS, the sfInput functions which enabled biometric authentication require an evaluated LAContext, where it is crucial to pass .deviceOwnerAuthenticationWithBiometrics as the evaluated policy.
-We again provide some sample code below to get you started.
+On iOS, the inputSecondFactor functions which enable biometric authentication require an evaluated LAContext, and it is crucial to pass .deviceOwnerAuthenticationWithBiometrics as the evaluated policy.
+We provide sample code below to illustrate the required procedure.
 Note that the SDK will invalidate the provided context.
-When sfInfo.context == .biometricsAdd, biometrics must succeed and therefore no fallback will be shown in the biometric prompt (even if you provided one).
+Note that when flow.currentInteraction?.type == .setSecondFactor, biometrics always succeed, so no fallback will be shown in the biometric prompt, regardless of the value provided.

 let context = LAContext()